Distribution Dates for Progress Reports and Report Cards

 Grades 3, 4 & 5 Report Cards

 Your child’s report card reflects his/her performance on daily work, assessments, class participation, performance tasks, individual and group projects, and contributions beyond the assigned task.
-In grades 3–5, promotion from one grade level to the next shall be based on an overall average of 70 based upon grade-level standards for all subject areas, and a grade of 70 or above in both math and language arts, and either science or social studies.
+In grades 3–5, promotion to the next grade level shall be based on an overall average of 70, on a scale of 100, based upon course-level/grade-level standards for all subject areas, and a grade of 70 or above in both mathematics and language arts, and either science or social studies.

 Citizenship grades have been removed from the report card in grades 3-5.
 We continue to value good citizenship and the importance of recognizing students for their positive behaviors, and each campus continues to communicate with parents about their child’s behavior.
 The report card issued at the end of each quarter, however, only reports on each child’s academic progress.
 Report cards are one of several methods of communicating with parents.
 If you desire more information on your child’s academic progress or wish to discuss behavioral concerns, please contact your child’s teacher for a conference.

 Student Success Initiative

 The Student Success Initiative (SSI) was created by the Texas Legislature to ensure that all students receive the instruction and support they need to be academically successful in reading and mathematics.